 Julie Fortin – Philosopher – June 2019

-If art can cross time, styles, influences and other currents, it is nonetheless that it is in perpetual mutation.
+If art can cross time, styles, influences and other currents, it is nonetheless in perpetual mutation.
 It reflects the evolution of techniques, materials, technologies.
 Art is inspired by society and its contemporaries.
-It is timeless but fits in its time and the mark of its imprint by its influences, trends and declensions.
+It is timeless but fits in its time and leaves its mark on it by its influences, trends and declensions.

-The advent of cybernetics has been a notorious societal marker since the end of the twentieth century.
-Technological objects have taken a prominent place in our lives, sometimes even taking the place of man and creating in him new desires and possibilities by making possible today the impossible of yesterday.
+The advent of cybernetics has been a well-known social marker since the end of the twentieth century.
+Technological objects have taken a prominent place in our lives, sometimes even replacing man and creating in him new desires and possibilities by making possible today the impossible of yesterday.
 And tomorrow ?

-Le artistic movement of the cybertrash provides an answer through the subtle assembly of electrical and electronic components intended from their genesis to an obsolescence programmed because of technological advances that take place.
-Initiated in the 1990s by the contemporary sculptor Rémy Tassou, the cybertrash magnifies the rejections of these machines that were part of our daily lives by revealing their hidden beauty so often ignored until then.
+The Cybertrash movement provides an answer through the subtle assembly of electrical and electronic components intended from their genesis to an obsolescence programmed because of technological advances that take place.
+Initiated in the 1990s by contemporary sculptor Rémy Tassou, Cybertrash glorifies the waste of these machines that were part of our daily lives by revealing their hidden beauty so often ignored until then.

 I discovered Rémy Tassou’s work almost a year ago.

-The artwork “Nikon” is the one that marked me the most.
-This imposing totem is an assembly of silver cameras now collectors and testifies to the technological breakthrough that occurred with the advent of digital.
+The artwork “Nikon” is the one that impressed me the most.
+This impressive totem is an assembly of silver cameras now collectors and testifies to the technological breakthrough that marked the advent of digital.
 This work symbolizes the cybertrash by its raw size, the cameras are assembled in their entirety to form a harmonious mass.
-Passionate about the image, this timeless work represents in my opinion the photograph of the evolution of the devices.
+Passionate about pictures, this timeless work represents in my opinion a photograph of the evolution of cameras.

-The wall sculpture called “Roadrunner” also caught my eye because you can see another side of cybertrash.
-Square-shaped with golden tones reminiscent of classical works, it is divided into distinct levels but intertwined with each other in a resolutely modern style.
-The contrast is striking between the meticulous structural articulation of the work and the aesthetic restitution performed by an alloy of multiple components (capacitors, resistors, etc.) from different electronic parts.
+The wall sculpture called “Roadrunner” also caught my eye because it shows another side of Cybertrash.
+Square-shaped with golden tones reminiscent of classical works, it is divided into distinct levels intertwined with each other in a resolutely modern style.
+The contrast is striking between the meticulous structural articulation of the work and the aesthetic restitution performed by a combination of multiple components (capacitors, resistors, etc.) from different electronic parts.

-Rémy Tassou’s artistic work has already given him many opportunities, but I think that his works and the cybertrash movement are gaining more recognition and recognition, both for their artistic quality and for their eco-responsible approach. it helps.
+Rémy Tassou’s artistic work has already given him many opportunities, but I think that his works and the cybertrash movement should get kown and reknown, both for their artistic quality and for the eco-responsible approach it contributes to.